mrtztg/azure-104-notes/README.md

 - If you have a paid license (like P2), you can enable those paid features for specific users
 - Better to enable only for users who need them, as paid features cost per person
 - **Free tenant limitation**: In a free Microsoft Entra ID tenant, you can only assign licenses to individual users — group-based licensing requires a paid version of Microsoft Entra ID
+- **Nested group limitation**: Microsoft Entra group-based licensing does not support nested group inheritance
+- **Group-based licensing behavior**: When a license is assigned to a group, licensing options are inherited by all members — individual users cannot modify or enable specific license features that were disabled at the group level
 - To view licenses: Navigate to **Entra ID → Licenses** menu
   - **All products**: Shows all available licenses
   - **Licensed Features**: Shows features included in each license